Versions are year-based with a strict backwards-compatibility policy. The third digit is only for regressions.

 Python 3.3 never had a significant user base and wasn’t part of any distribution’s LTS release.

 pyOpenSSL versions older than 0.14 are not tested anymore.
-They don’t even build with recent OpenSSL versions.
+They don’t even build on recent OpenSSL versions.
+Please note that its support may break without further notice.

 - Switch to year-based version numbers.